Symbolic Music Generation with Diffusion Models: Methods

 \subsection{Autoregressive Baseline}

 We compare our model to an autoregressive transformer with a mixture density output layer~\cite{bishop1994mixture} and train on the same dataset as the diffusion model.
 To ensure a fair comparison, we use the same architecture as our diffusion model with $L = 6$, $ H = 8 $, and $K = 2$ with 2048 neurons for each fully-connected layer.
-The mixture density layer uses 100 output mixtures to ensure sufficient mode coverage.
+The mixture density layer outputs a mixture of 100 Gaussians to ensure sufficient mode coverage.
 In total, our baseline model has 38M trainable parameters.
 While the model is the same as the diffusion model (25.58M trainable parameters) up until the output layer, the autoregressive model has more parameters due to the much larger output layer.
 We refer to this model as TransformerMDN.